razvanandrei1974/Project-BDD-Automation-Testing/README.md

 #### :pushpin:	This release will have limited features.
 Over a period of time , new and new functionalities will be added to the site.

 ## :pushpin:	 Introduction
-The Guru99 Bank project aims to provide net banking facility to its customers.
+The ParaBank project aims to provide net banking facility to its customers.
 This release will have limited features.
 Over a period of time , new and new functionalities will be added to the site.

 ### :pushpin: 1.1 Purpose
-The Purpose of this document is to outline the requirements for the Guru99 Banking website to be developed for Guru99 Tech.
-Pvt.
-Ltd. This document will be used by all stakeholders including developers and testers.
+The Purpose of this document is to outline the requirements for the Parabank Banking website to be developed for © Parasoft Software.
+This document will be used by all stakeholders including developers and testers.

 ### :pushpin:	 1.2 Scope
 The scope of this project is limited to the testing of the features described in the succeeding sections of this document.
 Non-functional testing like stress,performance is beyond scope of this project.